-As discussed at the Delta ISB’s September 17, 2020, meeting, members of the Delta ISB are now acting as unpaid volunteers.
-The State of California has not yet secured a way to financially compensate Delta ISB members for its activities, as they have done in the past.
-The timetable to resolve this issue is unknown.
-This status necessitates curtailing the agenda and activities of the Delta ISB to a much lower volunteer level.
-Consequently, substantial delays in many of the Delta ISB’s anticipated and legislative mandated reviews, products, and activities are expected.
-The Delta ISB looks forward to returning to its high level of productivity as soon as the State resolves this issue.
+As discussed at recent Delta ISB meetings, members of the Delta ISB have been acting as unpaid volunteers since July 1, 2020.
+Currently, Delta ISB members are transitioning to some per-diem compensation, but the State has not yet secured a more sustainable way to financially compensate Delta ISB members for their services, as the State has done in the past.
+This current status necessitates greatly curtailing the agenda and activities of the Delta ISB to a much lower level.
+Consequently, substantial delays in many of the Delta ISB’s anticipated and legislatively mandated reviews, products, and activities are expected.
+The Delta ISB is committed to supporting science for the Delta's problems and problem-solving and looks forward to returning to its high level of productivity as soon as the State fully resolves this issue.

 This section describes the highlights.
 For more information about the meeting, refer to the agenda below.

 The agenda items listed below may be considered in a different order pursuant to the determination of the Delta ISB chair.
 Times listed on the agenda are approximate only.
 At the discretion of the Delta ISB, all items appearing on this agenda, whether or not expressly listed for action, may be deliberated upon and may be subject to action.

 |2.|| Delta ISB Chair Report and Business Matters|

 |3.|| Delta Stewardship Council Chair and Executive Officer Report|

 The Delta Stewardship Council will provide an update on its activities, including potential future requests to the Delta ISB.

 Dr. Laurel Larsen, the new Delta lead scientist, will share her vision for the Delta Science Program and will provide an update on the Delta Science Program’s activities, including potential future requests to the Delta ISB.